SabrinaMFTC/functional-programming/README.md

+> [!NOTE]
-**Disclaimer:** this tutorial is intended to summarize the contents available on [GHCup](https://www.haskell.org/ghcup/steps/#compiling-programs-with-ghc) and it's for personal study purpose only.
+> This tutorial is intended to summarize the contents available on [GHCup](https://www.haskell.org/ghcup/steps/#compiling-programs-with-ghc) and it's for personal study purpose only.

 # GHCi: GHC's Interactive Environment